Notice of Annual General Meeting 2021 of Catena Media plc.

 Agenda item 17; Resolution on the adoption of a long-term incentive program for key persons within the Catena Group

-It is proposed that the 2020 Programme will comprise not more than in aggregate 1,400,000 share options and warrants which may entitle to the same number of new shares.
-The 2020 Programme will, in all material aspects, correspond to the incentive programme which was approved on the Annual General Meeting in April 2019 (the “2019 Programme”).
+It is proposed that the 2021 Programme will comprise not more than in aggregate 2,500,000 share options and warrants which may entitle to the same number of new shares.
+The 2021 Programme implements a similar structure as the incentive programme which was approved on the Annual General Meeting in April 2020 (the “2020 Programme”).

 General terms and conditions